 You know best what level of spicy you can handle, right.

-Don’t you have parmesan cheese in your fridge of pantry?
+Don’t you have pecorino cheese in your fridge of pantry?

-Then you can replace the grated parmesan cheese by another type of (preferably hard) cheese if you like such as pecorino or dry jack.
+Then you can replace it by another type of (preferably hard) cheese if you like such as grated parmesan cheese pecorino or dry jack.
 They both contain a creamy and salty balance that doesn’t disappear after warming it through.

 Do you love pasta recipes with loads of cheese?